 Who started Threads Redeemed?

-A college student from Florida named Moriah!
-She is extremely passionate about injustice and empowering people to boldly be themselves.
+Moriah, as a college student in central Florida.
+She was and is extremely passionate about injustice and empowering people to boldly be themselves.
 Through Threads Redeemed she has combined her hobbies and passions to create a way to shine a light on unseen beauty.
 Tyler, her husband, joined her in her passion and they now run Threads Redeemed together.
+Tyler heads up market events, inventory curation, and organization.
+Moriah heads up website, social media, and marketing and joins Tyler on curating trips and events when possible.

 How did you get into thrifting?

 "I started out thrifting as a quick and cheap way to be creative.
-It also became a way for me to be alone with the Lord.
-I am very introverted and I live at college so any time I could leave and recharge while doing something I loved, I would do it.
+It also became a way for me to be alone while living in the middle of a busy college campus.
+I am very introverted so any time I could leave and recharge while doing something I loved, I would do it.
 I used to drag Tyler along while we were dating, but he quickly fell in love with it as well and he now is the brains behind so much of our business."

 Why "Threads Redeemed?"

 "There is something beautiful about taking a tossed away garment, and using it beautifully with a new purpose.
 Thats what redemption is all about.
 Regaining what was once lost.
 The process of renewing something once rejected aligns with the Gospel so well - which is why I chose the word 'redeemed.'
-Threads are what make up a garment, so I chose 'threads' because together they create beauty - as does/should the church.
+Threads are what make up a garment, so I chose 'threads' because together they create beauty.
 I chose 'Threads Redeemed' over 'Redeemed Threads' because it creates a deeper meaning.
 'Redeemed' is no longer a past adjective, but a more present one - a current, stronger action."

 Why does it matter?